albertattard/presentation-domain-primitives-kotlin/presentation.md

 # Streamlined Usage

-Sealed Classes are a preferred option as these streamline the usage
+Sealed classes are the preferred option, as these streamline the usage:

 ```kotlin
 when(OrderNumber("some random string")) {